helio-fm/helio-sequencer/Docs/readme.md

 Welcome to the documentation for the Helio project, a free lighweight music sequencer, which runs on the all major desktop and mobile operating systems.

-Helio was designed to save me the time of struggling with the editor, so I could focus more on musical ideas.
+Helio was designed to save me the time of struggling with the MIDI editor, so I could focus more on musical ideas.
 In this documentation, I'll also try to save some time and write it down as short and simple as I can.

 If you notice that something important is missing, which I'm pretty sure it is, send me an angry [email](mailto:peter.rudenko@gmail.com), or create a [PR](https://github.com/helio-fm/helio-workstation/pulls) on the Github.